Jim Harbaugh: Colin Kaepernick Is A Super Bowl Quarterback

 Kaepernick was also an early choice for game MVP even though he tossed a first-half interception.
 He then failed to convert in the red zone more than once and blew a two-point conversion that would have knotted the game.

-The Ravens squeaked by with a 34-31 win and Joe Flaco with the trophy for Most Valuable Player.
+The Ravens squeaked by with a 34-31 win, and Joe Flacco earned the trophy for Most Valuable Player.